 Originally, the SW method was introduced to alleviate the problems encountered in sampling from Ising Models close to their critical temperature [265].
 At this point large islands of same-state variables form so that strong correlations appear in the distribution - the scenario under which, for example, Gibbs sampling is not well suited.
-The method has been generalised [87] to other models, although here we outline the procedure for the Ising model only, referring the reader to more specialised text for the extensions [37].
+The method has been generalised to other models [87], although here we outline the procedure for the Ising model only, referring the reader to more specialised text for the extensions [37].
+See also [197] for the use of auxiliary variables in perfect sampling.